ROOT&RADIANCE

 Can I use these in pregnancy?

 Some ingredients are not suitable in pregnancy or while trying to conceive.
-Always complete the consultation accurately so a prescriber can advise appropriately.
+Always complete the treatment specific consultation accurately so a prescriber can advise appropriately.

 Do I need to use SPF?